userdw/RaspberryPi_3_Starter_Kit/README.md

 <img src="/images/sudo nano bashrc2.PNG" height="400">

-* Then save the file, press "Ctrl" + "x" simulatneously
+* Then save the file, press "Ctrl" + "x" simultaneously
 * Then press "y" then enter
 * After the configuration script has been saved, check the ip configuration with this command "ifconfig eth0"